BW Wells Application FAQ

 Application questions

-I want to buy some property, can I apply for a B.W.
-Wells Stewardship Grant?
+Can I apply for a B.W.
+Wells Stewardship Grant to buy some land?

 No, this fund is not for land purchases.
-Another NCNPS program, the Alice Zawadzki Land Conservation Fund, awards grants for land purchases, and these are typically given to land trust organizations.
+Another NCNPS program, the Alice Zawadzki Land Conservation Fund, awards grants for land purchases and these are typically for permanent protection of native habitat.

 No, we only accept applications submitted by 11:59pm EST on September 1.

-I want to plant natives in the park near my house, will the NCNPS help me do that if I apply for a grant?
+Will the NCNPS help me with my plantings if I apply for a grant?

 Yes, you can.
 NCNPS will accept applications from any group of individuals.
 However, if there is no legal organization to receive the award, then the award check will need to be issued to an individual.
-That individual should contact their attorney for advice on reporting the award to the IRS as income.
-NCNPS does not provide any tax advice.
+That individual may need to contact their attorney for advice on reporting the award to the IRS as income.
+NCNPS does not provide tax advice.

 Proposal questions